dasmith/stanford-corenlp-python/README.md

 This a Python wrapper for Stanford University's NLP group's Java-based [CoreNLP tools](http://nlp.stanford.edu/software/corenlp.shtml).
 It can either be imported as a module or run as an JSON-RPC server.
 Because it uses many large trained models (requiring 3GB RAM and usually a few minutes loading time), most applications will probably want to run it as a server.

+It requires [pexpect](http://www.noah.org/wiki/pexpect) and uses [jsonrpc](http://www.simple-is-better.org/rpc/) and [python-progressbar](http://code.google.com/p/python-progressbar/), which are included.

 There's not much to this script.

-It requires `pexpect`.

-This uses [jsonrpc](http://www.simple-is-better.org/rpc/) and [python-progressbar](http://code.google.com/p/python-progressbar/), which are included in this repository.
+I decided to create it after having trouble initializing the JVM through JPypes on two different machines.

+It runs the Stanford CoreNLP jar in a separate process, communicates with the java process using its command-line interface, and makes assumptions about the output of the parser in order to parse it into a Python dict object and transfer it using JSON.
+The parser will break if the output changes significantly.
+I have only tested this on **Core NLP tools version 1.0.2** released 2010-11-12.

 ## Download and Usage

-You should have [downloaded](http://nlp.stanford.edu/software/corenlp.shtml#Download) and unpacked the tgz file containing Stanford's Core-NLP package.
+You should have [downloaded](http://nlp.stanford.edu/software/corenlp.shtml#Download) and unpacked the tgz file containing Stanford's CoreNLP package.
 Then copy all of the python files from this repository into the `stanford-corenlp-2010-11-12` folder.

 Then, to launch a server: